tkych/cl-mod-prime/README.md

 N must be a non-negative integer.
 If keyword :GROUP? is t, then output PRIME-FACTORS is grouped.
 Other keyword, :ALGORITHM specifies internal algorithm.
-:simple-division, :division, :div are Simple-Division algorithm.
+:trial-division, :division, :div are Trial-Division algorithm.
-:rho-method, :rho are Rho-Method algorithm.
+:pollard-rho, :rho are Pollard-Rho algorithm.
-:auto is Simple-Division or Rho-Method algorithm whether n is below *\factorize-swiching-limit\* or not.
+:auto is Trial-Division or Pollard-Rho algorithm whether n is below *\factorize-swiching-limit\* or not.

 Note:

-:rho-method algorithm is sutable for a large N, but there is a chance result is FAIL.
+:pollard-rho algorithm is sutable for a large N, but there is a chance result is FAIL.
 This FAIL has nothing to do with FAIL-PROBAILITY.
-FAIL-PROBAILITY is came from primt-p with Miller-Rabin algorithm, wheras FAIL is intrinsic to Rho-Method algorithm.
+FAIL-PROBAILITY is came from primt-p with Miller-Rabin algorithm, wheras FAIL is intrinsic to Pollard-Rho algorithm.

 Examples:

-    (factorize 42)  => (2 3 7), 0, :SIMPLE-DIVISION
+    (factorize 42)  => (2 3 7), 0, :TRIAL-DIVISION
-    (factorize 1)   => NIL, 0, :SIMPLE-DIVISION
+    (factorize 1)   => NIL, 0, :TRIAL-DIVISION
-    (factorize 0)   => NIL, 0, :SIMPLE-DIVISION
+    (factorize 0)   => NIL, 0, :TRIAL-DIVISION
     (factorize -53) => ERROR!!

-    (factorize 1024) => (2 2 2 2 2 2 2 2 2 2), 0, :SIMPLE-DIVISION
+    (factorize 1024) => (2 2 2 2 2 2 2 2 2 2), 0, :TRIAL-DIVISION
     (factorize 1024 :group? t) => ((2 .
-10)), 0, :SIMPLE-DIVISION
+10)), 0, :TRIAL-DIVISION

     (factorize 35262714657262341)
-       => (3 47 250090174874201), 1/1208925819614629174706176, :RHO-METHOD
+       => (3 47 250090174874201), 1/1208925819614629174706176, :POLLARD-RHO
     (factorize 25 :algorithm :rho)
-       => NIL, 1/1208925819614629174706176, :RHO-METHOD  ;!!
+       => NIL, 1/1208925819614629174706176, :POLLARD-RHO  ;!!
 FAIL !!

 #### [Special Variable] \*FACTORIZE-SWICHING-LIMIT\*

 The function FACTORIZE has internal dispatch that controls algorithm of prime factorization.
-A integer below \*FACTORIZE-SWICHING-LIMIT\*, is factorize by Simple-Divition algorithm.
+A integer below \*FACTORIZE-SWICHING-LIMIT\*, is factorize by Trial-Division algorithm.
-A integer above \*FACTORIZE-SWICHING-LIMIT\*, is factorize by Rho-Method algorithm.
+A integer above \*FACTORIZE-SWICHING-LIMIT\*, is factorize by Pollard-Rho algorithm.
 The default value of \*FACTORIZE-SWICHING-LIMIT\* is 50000000.
-There is possibliliy that Rho-Method algorithm will be fail.
+There is possibliliy that Pollard-Rho algorithm will be fail.
-If you always prefer Rho-Method algorithm, then (setf \*FACTORIZE-SWICHING-LIMIT\* 0) .
+If you always prefer Pollard-Rho algorithm, then (setf \*FACTORIZE-SWICHING-LIMIT\* 0) .

 #### [Function] RANDOM-FACTORS n &key (group? nil)